Montana Becomes the First US State to Issue a Full Ban on TikTok

-More bad news for TikTok, with Montana becoming the first US state to ban the app outright in the region.
+More bad news for TikTok, with Montana becoming the first US state to ban the app outright.

 As reported by Reuters: